-Lettuce, arugula and other greens generally germinate quickly, often in less than a week, from seed.
+Lettuce, arugula and other greens (like the mesclun mix pictured above) generally germinate quickly, often in less than a week, from seed.
 Instant gratification makes gardening way easier and more fun.

 One reason the plants grow quickly is that you eat the leaves – there is no need to wait for flowering and fruit.
 In fact, if your lettuce flowers, it has bolted, or grown too quickly and too large.
 And it’s likely bitter or lacking in flavor.